xrom888/task_java_csv-column-sort/README.md

 Java interview task to sort CVS file columns alphabetically.

-1. Java function receives a CSV string as input and should return CSV string as output with columns sorted by name alpahbetically.
+1. Java function receives a CSV string as input and should return CSV string as output with columns sorted by name alpahbetically (case insensetive).
 2. First line of file is a header with names.
 3. Empty spaces should be interpreted as empty strings.
 4. Lines separated by new line character "\n".